nassernajibi/FLOOD-XML/README.md

 ### Overview

-FLOOD-XML is an open-source dataset and modeling framework designed in accordance with FAIR (Findable, Accessible, Interoperable, Reusable) and CARE (Collective Benefit, Authority to Control, Responsibility, Ethics) principles.
+FLOOD-XML is an open-source dataset and machine-learning (ML) based modeling framework designed in accordance with FAIR (Findable, Accessible, Interoperable, Reusable) and CARE (Collective Benefit, Authority to Control, Responsibility, Ethics) principles.
 It generates global, event-level flood damage estimates using explainable machine learning (XML) models.
 The workflow harmonizes multi-decade flood archives (DFO: https://floodobservatory.colorado.edu; EM-DAT: https://www.emdat.be) with event attributes, including duration, affected area, deaths, centroid location, GDP, and the main reported cause.
 Using these features, FLOOD-XML trains a six-model ensemble (MLR/LM, RF, XGB, SVR, BRNN, k-NN) to produce consistent economic loss estimates (USD) for thousands of events worldwide from 1985 to the present.

 ---